keycloak/keycloak-grafana-dashboard/README.md

 # keycloak-grafana-dashboard

-This repository contains JSON definitions of Grafana dashboard for Keycloak
+This repository contains JSON definitions of Grafana dashboards for Keycloak.

-To learn how to use dashboards, follow [this guide](https://www.keycloak.org/nightly/guides/observability/grafana-dashboards.html).
+To learn how to use the dashboards, follow [this guide](https://www.keycloak.org/observability/grafana-dashboards).